-Trump heads to Switzerland with Senate trial to reconvene
+Trump heading to Switzerland as impeachment trial reconvenes

 “Our country is the hottest country anywhere in the world,” he said at the White House last week.
 “There’s nothing even close.
 I’ll be meeting the biggest business leaders in the world, getting them to come here.”

+The White House has not named any of the business leaders Trump is set to meet with.
+But he will hold talks with the leaders of Iraq, Pakistan, Switzerland and Iraq’s self-governing Kurdish region, as well as the forum’s founder, the White House said Monday.

-The White House has not said which presidents or prime ministers will get one-on-one sessions with Trump, but he is expected to have his first meeting with the new European Commission president, Ursula von der Leyen, the first woman to hold the position.
+Trump also will have his first meeting with the new European Commission president, Ursula von der Leyen, the first woman to hold the position.

 That meeting could be the most significant, said analyst Matt Goodman, given Trump’s many disagreements with Europe over tax and trade policy, like a new digital levy by the French that will force American tech giants such as Amazon and Google to pay up.